Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Abstract

 \section{Abstract}

-This is the second article in a series of two \la{which report on a matrix approach for ultrasound imaging in heterogeneous media.
-This article describes the quantification and correction of aberration, i.e. the distortion of an image caused by spatial variations in the medium speed-of-sound.} Adaptive focusing can compensate for aberration, but is only effective over a restricted \alex{area called the isoplanatic patch}. \la{Here, we use an experimentally-recorded matrix of reflected acoustic signals to} synthesize a set of virtual transducers\la{.
-We then examine wave propagation between these virtual transducers and \wi{an arbitrary correction plane}.} Such wave-fronts \la{consist of} two components: (\textit{i}) An ideal geometric wave-front linked to diffraction and \la{the} input focusing point\la{, and}; (\textit{ii}) Phase distortions induced by the speed-of-sound \la{variations}. \la{These distortions are} stored \la{in} a so-called distortion matrix\la{, the singular value decomposition of which} gives access to an optimized focusing law at any point. \la{We show that, by decoupling \wi{the aberrations undergone} by the outgoing and incoming waves and applying an iterative strategy, compensation for even high-order and spatially-distributed aberrations can be achieved.} As a proof-of-concept, \al{ultrasound matrix imaging} (UMI) is applied to the \textit{in-vivo} imaging of a human calf. \al{A map of isoplanatic patches is retrieved and is shown to be strongly correlated with the arrangement of tissues constituting the medium.
-The corresponding focusing laws yield an ultrasound image with an optimal contrast and a transverse resolution close to the ideal value predicted by diffraction theory. \al{UMI}} thus provides a flexible and powerful route towards \alex{computational ultrasound}.
+This is the second article in a series of two which report on a matrix approach for ultrasound imaging in heterogeneous media.
+This article describes the quantification and correction of aberration, i.e. the distortion of an image caused by spatial variations in the medium speed-of-sound.
+Adaptive focusing can compensate for aberration, but is only effective over a restricted area called the isoplanatic patch.
+Here, we use an experimentally-recorded matrix of reflected acoustic signals to synthesize a set of virtual transducers.
+We then examine wave propagation between these virtual transducers and an arbitrary correction plane.
+Such wave-fronts consist of two components: (\textit{i}) An ideal geometric wave-front linked to diffraction and the input focusing point, and; (\textit{ii}) Phase distortions induced by the speed-of-sound variations.
+These distortions are stored in a so-called distortion matrix, the singular value decomposition of which gives access to an optimized focusing law at any point.
+We show that, by decoupling the aberrations undergone by the outgoing and incoming waves and applying an iterative strategy, compensation for even high-order and spatially-distributed aberrations can be achieved.
+After a numerical validation of the process, ultrasound matrix imaging (UMI) is applied to the \textit{in-vivo} imaging of a gallbladder.
+A map of isoplanatic modes is retrieved and is shown to be strongly correlated with the arrangement of tissues constituting the medium.
+The corresponding focusing laws yield an ultrasound image with drastically improved contrast and transverse resolution.
+UMI thus provides a flexible and powerful route towards computational ultrasound.